 From Governors Trace, turn right on Hatfield Road and continue to the entrance to Hemlock Cliffs on the left.
 Drive 2.1 miles to the trailhead.
 There is no restroom or water available.

-Map of Indiana Waterfalls Near Me
+Map of Waterfalls in Indiana Near Me

 What to Bring to the Waterfalls

 Start preparing for an Indiana Waterfalls Tour of your own!
 Always print or screenshot directions and trail maps.
 Signal strength was not reliable in some areas.
-Pack snacks, water, sunscreen, water shoes, a change of clothes, towels, wipes, and money for parking at the state parks.
+Pack snacks, water, sunscreen, water shoes, a change of clothes, towels, wipes, trash bags, and money for parking at the state parks.
 And don’t forget to bring your dog!
 As long as they stay on a leash, they are welcome on most of the trails.

 *Please keep in mind that bathroom and trail availability is not guaranteed.